-Scenario components

-1. Management strategies
+Scenario components 1.
+Man agement strategies Alternative Management Areas a.

-a.
 Current Management.
 Landscape dynamics are simulated under today's management boundaries and regimes.

-In maps of alternative management areas, lands managed by the Department of Natural Resources (DNR) are shown in marcon (■), under a working forest conservation easement in blue (■), by The Nature Conservancy as a forest preserve in dark green (■), and by private owners in light green (■).
+In maps of alternative management areas, lands managed by the Department of Natural Resources (DNR) are shown in maroon (), under a working forest conservation easement in blue (), by The Nature Conservancy as a forest preserve in dark green (), and by private owners in light green ().
+Arger Luce b.

-b.
 No Conservation Action.
 Lands unowned by the state's Department of Natural Resources (DNR) are acquired by private, industrial timber interests and managed for maximum timber productivity (green).
 To simulate timber harvest by multiple, private owners acting independently, management activities are not spatially aggregated within the privately owned zone.
 Current management is simulated on state DNR owned lands (maroon).
+Alger C. Easement.
 In this alternative landscape, area originally purchased by TNC is placed under an easement instead.
 Today's management strategies are applied in this larger easement area (blue) and the DNR management area (maroon).
 Management in the easement area is spatially aggregated to reduce fragmentation.

-d.
+Alger Luce d.
 Ecological Forestry.
 This scenario simulates cooperative, ecological forestry across the whole study area except privately owned lands.
 TNC management (dark green) is expanded to include the current easement and DNR management areas, including restoration forestry to reduce the area of uncharacteristic land cover and promote old growth characteristics.
 Management was spatially aggregated.

-2. Resource Demand

-- a.
-No harvest of woody biomass. - b.
+Like Superior 2.
+Resource Demand a.
+No harvest of woody biomass.b.
 Harvest of woody biomass for energy production on a 25 year time horizon.

-3. Climate Change

-- A gradual increase in the probability of fire over the duration of the simulation, culminating in a 50% increase over today's conditions at year 100. - A gradual increase in the probability of both fire and wind over the duration of the simulation, culminating in a 50% increase over today's conditions at year 100.

-Scenario development

-32 landscape scenarios were constructed by combining one alternative of each component-one management strategy, one resource demand condition, and one climate change condition.
-For example, one scenario combines current management, harvest of woody biomass for energy production on a 25 year time horizon with an increase in only fire under climate change conditions.
+3. Climate Change a. b.
+A gradual increase in the probability of fire over the duration of the simulation, culminating in a 50% increase over today's conditions at year 100.
+A gradual increase in the probability of both fire and wind over the duration of the simulation, culminating in a 50% increase over today's conditions at year 400.
+Scenario development 32 landscape scenarios were constructed by combining one alternative of each component-one management strategy, one resource demand condition, and one climate change condition.
+For example, management strategy, one resource demand condition, and one climate change condition.
+For example one scenario combines current management, harvest of woody biomass for energy production on a 25 year time horizon with an increase in only fire under climate change conditions.

-Alternative Management Areas

-ECOMOD-6322; No. of Pages 12
+Table 2

-Table 2Model parameters incorporated into each component of the modeling interface.
+Model parameters incorporated into each component of the modeling interface.